A Causal Framework for Non-Linear Quantum Mechanics: Analysis

-Novel gravitational dynamics are possible in this situation.
+Novel gravitational dynamics may be possible in this situation.
 For example, in \eqref{eqn:multiverse} we may consider a quantum state that is a superposition of a crunching metric and a slowly expanding metric.
-In linear quantum mechanics the crunching metric would collapse to a singularity - but in this case, the contribution from the slowly expanding metric would alter the dynamics of the crunching state and cause it to undergo a bounce and re-expand.
+In linear quantum mechanics the crunching metric would collapse to a singularity - but in this non-linear case, the contribution from the slowly expanding metric would alter the dynamics of the crunching state and may cause it to undergo a bounce and re-expand.
 The observer in the crunching universe would view the contribution from the expanding metric as a background null energy violating source.
 But the source of this null energy violation is positive energy matter in the parallel universe.
-Similarly, metric interference from other universes can manifest itself observationally as a ``long distance modification'' of gravitation (see Section \ref{sec:pheno}) and can be tested with probes of such modifications.
+Similarly, metric interference from other universes may manifest itself observationally as a ``long distance modification'' of gravitation (see Section \ref{sec:pheno}) and may be tested with probes of such modifications.

 A key point to highlight in all of the above discussions is that the non-linear quantum terms are genuinely distinct from theoretical attempts to get novel gravitational phenomena by modifying gravity itself (for reviews, see \cite{Hinterbichler:2011tt,Levi:2018nxp}).
 In the latter, these modifications introduce additional degrees of freedom.
-In this non-linear modification, there are no additional degrees of freedom since the field content is identical to that of conventional quantum mechanics.
+In this non-linear modification, there are no additional degrees of freedom since the dynamical field content is identical to that of conventional linear quantum field theory.
 The additional ``freedom'' arises purely from the freedom in the quantum states themselves.
 While this freedom exists even in linear quantum mechanics, the non-linearity allows these states to influence their collective behavior.
 Note that unlike typical modifications of gravity, this theory does not appear to hit strong coupling at some arbitrary scale.
 The cutoff is the Planck scale.